chewbyte/piaware/README.md

-Experimenting with piaware webhooks from piaware device into discord.
+Experimenting with webhooks from piaware device into discord using python.

-Just a side project, nothing that is service impacting
+Just a side project, nothing that is service impacting.